 This course reiterates the program outcomes for marketing management through the development of a marketing plan.
-Topics include: the marketing framework, the marketing plan, and preparing a marketing plan for a new product.
+Topics include: the marketing framework, the marketing plan and property a marketing plan for a new product marketing plan, and preparing a marketing plan for a new product.